How Idle GPUs Make Cheap Inference Possible

 TL;DR

-We serve Kimi K2.5 at $0.40/M input, $2.00/M output by running models on idle enterprise GPUs.
-Early access customers get 25% off all tokens above 1B/month for 3 months ($0.30/M input, $1.50/M output).
+We serve Kimi K2.6 at $0.70/M input, $0.20/M cached input, $3.50/M output by running models on idle enterprise GPUs.
 No contracts, no minimums.
 Get API access or email contact@getlilac.com.

 Why idle GPUs matter